-- Most Health and Energy radionuclide concentrations are in good agreement.
-The Sr-90 results are in fair agreement in vegetation - Most Health radionuclide concentrations are below detection limits.
-Tritium (H-3), Sr-90, and isotopes of uranium were detected in a few biota samples, with concentrations consistent with those typically detected in these media.
+- All Health and Energy radionuclide concentrations are in good agreement. - Most Health radionuclide concentrations are below detection limits.
+Cs-137, Tritium (H-3), Sr-90, and isotopes of uranium were detected in a few biota samples, with concentrations consistent with those typically detected in these media.
+Pu-239/240 was detected in one sample of Rabbit Brush consistent with a previous sample from the same location.